In this guide, we will be showing you how to create a Local Search Audit Report (LSA for short).

-There are two ways to create a new Local Search Audit Report, dependant on whether or not there is a Location already set up which this report is linked to.
+There are two ways to create a new Local Search Audit Report, depending on whether there is a Location already set up which this report is linked to.

 This will show a list of all existing Local Search Audit Reports that have been created in your account.
-If you don’t have any reports you will be prompted to create one and there’s a useful video that explains all about this tool.
+If you don’t have any reports, you will be prompted to create one — there’s a useful video that explains everything you need to know about this tool.

-If you do have a report(s), then you’ll need to click the green 'Add New Report’ button near the top of the page (shown below within the red box).
+If you do have a report(s), then you’ll need to click the green 'Add New' button near the top of the page (shown below within the red box).

 b) Create a Local Search Audit Report with an existing location

-If the Location has already been set up in your account then you can create the Local search Audit report through the Location.
-This is faster than setting it up from scratch because the report uses the data for that location so you have fewer fields to complete.
+If the Location has already been set up in your account, you can create the Local Search Audit Report through the Location — this is faster than setting it up from scratch, as the report uses the data for that location, meaning you have fewer fields to complete.

 These are the steps to follow:

 Click 'Locations Overview' in the Top Menu — this will bring up a list of all the locations set up.